TotalMiner/totalminer.github.io/lua/functions/sound.md

 ### [remove_sound_in_region](sound/remove_sound_in_region)*

-> Remove all sound in a cubic region.
+> Remove a sound from a cubic region.

 ### [remove_sound_in_zone](sound/remove_sound_in_zone)*

-> Remove all sound in a zone.
+> Remove a sound from a zone.